github/opensource.guide/_articles/building-community.md

 With a good attitude and clear communication, most difficult situations are resolvable.
 However, even in a productive conversation, there can simply be a difference in opinion on how to proceed.
 In these cases, you should identify an individual or group of people that can serve as a tiebreaker.
 A tiebreaker could be the primary maintainer of the project, or it could be a small group of people who make a decision based on voting.
 Ideally, you've identified a tiebreaker and the associated process in a GOVERNANCE file before you ever have to use it.

 Your tiebreaker should be a last resort.
 Divisive issues are an opportunity for your community to grow and learn.
 Embrace these opportunities and use a collaborative process to move to a resolution wherever possible.

+## Community is the ❤️ of open source

+Healthy, thriving communities fuel the thousands of hours poured into open source every week.
+Many contributors point to other people as the reason for working - or not working - on open source.
+By learning how to tap into that power constructively, you'll help someone else out there have an unforgettable open source experience.